Muhammad-Usman-Sidd/Robo-speaker/README.md

 4. Input the text you want the robot speaker to enunciate and press Enter.
 5. To exit, simply type 'exit' as prompted.

-## License
-This project is licensed under the [MIT License](LICENSE).

-Feel free to contribute, report issues, or enhance the functionality of the Text-to-Speech Robot Speaker.
-Your participation is welcomed and appreciated!

-## Credits

-This game was developed as a personal project by [Muhammad Usman].
-Inspired by classic text-based adventure games, it offers a captivating experience for players of all ages.

 ## Contact
 For any inquiries or feedback, feel free to reach out to [usman.the.coder@gmail.com].

-Enjoy the Enchanted Quest Game and may you become the hero of the magical kingdom!